-6 Essentials For Privacy and Security in Telehealth
+6 Telehealth Privacy and Security Essentials

-HIPAA covers Telehealth but does this make it safe?
+HIPAA covers telehealth but does this make it safe?
 Learn the measures that ensure patient safety and privacy while using a virtual doctor visit program.

 Luckily, every problem comes with a solution.
 Thus, making a few smart choices can work wonders to keep the patient data protected.

 What is Telehealth?
 Breaking the Barrier and Bridging the Gap

 The Health Resources and Services Administration (HRSA) defines telehealth as “the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient, and professional health-related education, public health and health administration.”

 - Store-and-forward imaging.